 Traces the development of architecture in Europe and the United States in the 19th and 20th centuries.
 Illustrated lectures present architectural developments in relation to pertinent ideas, events, and technological innovations.
-(G7: Humanities)
+(G7: Humanities) Prerequisite(s): HA 112.

 HA 333 - Contemporary Photography and New Media